andypswanepoel/resuable-components/modals/modal-readme.md

 The following hooks are available to use on the modal component.

 #### beforeInit()
-Runs before each component is initiallized.
+Runs before the modals are initiallized.

 #### afterInit()
-Runs after each component is initiallized.
+Runs after the modals are initiallized.

 #### beforeOpen(el_modal, config)
 Runs before modal is opened.